GA4 Anomaly Detection: How to Catch Traffic Drops Before They Cost You

 Can I detect anomalies in real time with GA4?

-GA4's Realtime report shows the last 30 minutes but doesn't have anomaly detection.
-For near-real-time anomaly detection, you need BigQuery streaming export combined with a monitoring tool, or an AI analytics platform with live data connections.
+GA4's Realtime report shows the last 30 minutes but doesn't have real-time anomaly detection.
+For near-real-time anomaly detection, use BigQuery streaming export plus a monitoring system built for live alerts.
+For recurring business reviews, use GA4 exports, dashboards, and scheduled reports so traffic drops are checked consistently.

 What's the difference between GA4 anomaly detection and Google Analytics Intelligence?